brianqian/eventspotter-react/README.md

 ## Features

-This project uses Next.js to handle routing and server-side rendering (SSR) and styled-components for CSS.
+This project uses NextJS to handle routing and server-side rendering (SSR) and styled-components for CSS.
 The site is built with functional components and Hooks.
 In order to prevent hitting rate limits on the Spotify API (each user library requires 1 request per 50 songs), user libraries and songs are saved in the database.
 To further reduce the amount of calls to the database, I built a custom LRU-cache class to save the most recent 50 users in server memory which stores the user's library.
 In order to keep the users fresh, a middleware function retrieves the user from the cache and will also use a Spotify refresh token to update the access token if necessary.

 Top artists are retrieved from Spotify and then cross checked with SeatGeek's API to provide a list of current concerts.